-Aside from this manual, any other training will take place with the ministry partner once your team arrives at your destination.
+Aside from this manual, Servant Life has a 4 session training manual that can be found on the online PrepCenter.
+We highly encourage you to complete the Servant Life training, or a different training through your church.
+And other training will take place with the ministry partner once your team arrives at your destination.